CleverRaven/Cataclysm-DDA/data/mods/MindOverMatter/PowerDescriptionSpoilers.md

 *Channeling Time*: 75 moves, minus 5 moves per level to a minimum of 25<br />
 *Effects*: Cures any poison by sweating it out.
 A short time afer using the power, between 15 seconds (minute 1 second per power level to a minimum of 1) to 2 minutes (minus 2 seconds per power level to a minimum of 1), the psion will begin sweating and the poison will be removed.
 The psion gains the benefits of the Toxic Flesh trait for the power's duration.<br />
 *Prerequisites*: Healthy Glow 8, Staunch Wound 3 *or* Coagulation 7<br />

+## Immunostimulus (C)
+*Difficulty*: 4<br />
+*Target*: Self<br />
+*Duration*: 19 minutes and 8 seconds to 47 minutes and 14 seconds, plus 48 seconds to 5 minutes and 11 seconds per power level<br />
+*Stamina Cost*: 5500, minus 125 per level to a minimum of 2500<br />
+*Channeling Time*: 500 moves, minus 18 moves per level to a minimum of 50<br />
+*Effects*: Kick the psion's immune system into overdrive, helping overcome any diseases they are suffering from.
+Every 10 minutes (minus 5 seconds per power level) to 60 minutes (minus 30 seconds per power level) while the power is active, the psion has a chance equal to 10% plus the power level to cure one disease they're suffering from.
+It may take some time before the psion's immune system manages to overcome the disease.
+In addition, if the psion is suffering from hay fever, the power will make it much worse.<br />
+*Prerequisites*: Detoxification 5<br />

+## Wakeful Rest
+*Difficulty*: 4<br />
+*Target*: Self<br />
+*Duration*: Indefinite<br />
+*Stamina Cost*: 1000<br />
+*Channeling Time*: Indefinite<br />
+*Effects*: Meditate in lieu of sleep.
+Using the power will begin the meditating, slowly lowering the psion's fatigue and sleep deprivation ratings.
+The rate of reduction increases per power level and with the psion's metaphysics skill, with the formula: 1 in (55 - ( Wakeful Rest power level * 2) - Metaphysics skill) ), 15 ) chance per second for fatigue, and 1 per second for sleep deprivation.
+When fatigue hits zero, a prompt to cancel the meditation pops up.<br />
+*Prerequisites*: Healthy Glow 8, Immunostimulus 4<br />

+## Damage Balancing
+*Difficulty*: 5<br />
+*Target*: Self<br />
+*Duration*: Indefinite<br />
+*Stamina Cost*: 6500, minus 175 per level to a minimum of 1750<br />
+*Channeling Time*: 200 moves, minus 8 moves per level to a minimum of 75<br />
+*Effects*: Evens out the damage on all the psion's limbs.
+Mechnically, this adds up all their hit points, divides the result by 6, and replaces that hit point total on each limb with that number.<br />
+*Prerequisites*: Immunostimulus 5 *or* Detoxification 5, Healthy Glow 10 *or* Coagulation 8<br />

+## Allay Infection
+*Difficulty*: 5<br />
+*Target*: Self<br />
+*Duration*: Instant<br />
+*Stamina Cost*: 5000, minus 145 per level to a minimum of 2250<br />
+*Channeling Time*: 350 moves, minus 14 moves per level to a minimum of 125<br />
+*Effects*: The psion encourages their immune system to focus entirely on their wounds for a brief period.
+From level 1 to 5, the power has "bite": 0.5, "disinfectant_power": 1, "infect": 0.4.
+From level 6 to 11, the power has "bite": 0.7, "disinfectant_power": 2, "infect": 0.6.
+At level 12 or above, the power has "bite": 0.9, "disinfectant_power": 3, "infect": 0.8.<br />
+*Prerequisites*: Immunostimulus 7<br />

+## Revitalizing Meditation
+*Difficulty*: 6<br />
+*Target*: Self<br />
+*Duration*: Instant<br />
+*Stamina Cost*: 8000<br />
+*Channeling Time*: 1 hour<br />
+*Effects*: Sink deep into meditation and increase the speed of healing hundreds of times.
+When the channeling time ends, the psion heals from 3 to 8 damage to every body part, plus 0.5 to 2 per power level.<br />
+*Prerequisites*: Damage Balancing 6, Allay Infection 5<br />

+## Lacerating Touch
+*Difficulty*: 6<br />
+*Target*: One enemy within range 1<br />
+*Duration*: Instant<br />
+*Stamina Cost*: 6000, minus 115 per level to a minimum of 2350<br />
+*Channeling Time*: 85 moves, minus 3 moves per level to a minimum of 55<br />
+*Effects*: Directly cause cellular breakdown in the target, doing 12 to 35 biological damage plus 2 to 4 biological damage per power level, and causing 1 biological damage per second for 4 to 8 seconds plus 0.5 to 1.5 seconds per power level afterwards.<br />
+*Prerequisites*: Enervating Touch 7<br />

+## Radiation Decontamination
+*Difficulty*: 6<br />
+*Target*: Self<br />
+*Duration*: Indefinite<br />
+*Stamina Cost*: 7000, minus 135 per level to a minimum of 4500<br />
+*Channeling Time*: 1 minutes<br />
+*Effects*: Purge irradiated tissue.
+The duration depends on the exact amount of mSv the psion is suffering from.
+500 or more means the power takes 4 hours and 10 minutes, between 499 and 250 takes 2 hours and 5 minutes, bewteen 249 to 125 takes 1 hour and 5 minutes, between 124 and 60 takes 30 minutes, between 59 and 30 takes 15 minutes, and 29 or less takes 7 minutes.
+During that time, the psion loses 1 mSv of radiation per minute.
+The psion also suffers increasingly serious side effects for the power duration, including -1 Srength and Dexterity and -0.7 Perception per tier above 29 mSv and incresing chances to vomit, suffer pain, or take Health score penalties.<br />
+*Prerequisites*: Special<br />